System

 Parameters:

-• derHam (function) – The cartesian k-derivative of the Hamiltonian - a funkction of 3D k-vector that returns a (num_waan x num_wann x 3) Hermitean (in mn) matrix.
+• derHam (function) – The cartesian k-derivative of the Hamiltonian - a function of 3D k-vector that returns a (num_waan x num_wann x 3) Hermitean (in mn) matrix.
 If not specified, it will be evaluated numerically from Ham with a finite-difference scheme using the finite_diff_dk parameter.

-• der2Ham (function) – The cartesian second k-derivative of the Hamiltonian - a funkction of 3D k-vector that returns a (num_waan x num_wann x 3 x 3) Hermitean (in mn) matrix If not specified, it will be evaluated numerically from derHam with a finite-difference scheme using the finite_diff_dk parameter.
+• der2Ham (function) – The cartesian second k-derivative of the Hamiltonian - a function of 3D k-vector that returns a (num_waan x num_wann x 3 x 3) Hermitean (in mn) matrix If not specified, it will be evaluated numerically from derHam with a finite-difference scheme using the finite_diff_dk parameter.

-• der3Ham (function) – The cartesian second k-derivative of the Hamiltonian - a funkction of 3D k-vector that returns a (num_waan x num_wann x 3 x 3 x 3) Hermitean (in mn) matrix If not specified, it will be evaluated numerically from der2Ham with a finite-difference scheme using the finite_diff_dk parameter.
+• der3Ham (function) – The cartesian second k-derivative of the Hamiltonian - a function of 3D k-vector that returns a (num_waan x num_wann x 3 x 3 x 3) Hermitean (in mn) matrix If not specified, it will be evaluated numerically from der2Ham with a finite-difference scheme using the finite_diff_dk parameter.

-• kmax (float) – maximal k-vector (in \(\mathring{\rm A}^{-1}\)) In this case the reciprocal lattice is cubic with size 2kmax
+• kmax (float) – maximal k-vector (in \(\mathring{\rm A}^{-1}\)) In this case the reciprocal lattice is cubic with size 2*kmax

 • real_lattice (array(3,3)) – the lattice vectors of the model (iif kmax is not set)